 We use the “wet process” for milling the coffee cherries.
 This involves washing off the coffee cherry and while it’s still moist, removing the fleshy pulp from the fruit.
 The beans are then dried in direct sunlight.

-I characterize the taste of this coffee as a strong, earthy woodiness with hints of clove, chocolate and a great variety of fruit and citrus notes.
+We characterize the taste of this coffee as a strong, earthy woodiness with hints of clove, chocolate and a great variety of fruit and citrus notes.